 How the Ombudsman can help you

-If you think you have been unfairly treated by an ACT Government agency or public education providers you can complain to the Ombudsman’s office.
+If you think you have been unfairly treated by an ACT Government agency or public education provider you can complain to the Ombudsman’s office.
 We can investigate complaints about:

 ACT Government agencies responsible for services such as public housing and education, corrective centres, planning and parking infringements.

-We can investigate services delivered by some private contractors for the ACT Government.
-We can also investigate services delivered by ACT public education providers including ANU, CIT and UC.
+We can investigate services delivered by ACT public education providers including ANU, CIT and UC.
 Complaints can be received from domestic and overseas students who are over 18 years of age.
 Students who are under 18 years of age can make complaints to the Children and Young People Commissioner at the ACT Human Rights Commission.